MartinKondor/inconnect/.github/CONTRIBUTING.md

 is a bug, file it anyway.

-**If you are concerned that your bug publicly presents a security risk to the users of FSBerry, please contact [martinkondor@gmail.com](mailto://martinkondor@gmail.com).**
+**If you are concerned that your bug publicly presents a security risk to the users of InConnect, please contact [martinkondor@gmail.com](mailto://martinkondor@gmail.com).**

 ## Pull Requests
-Pull Requests are the primary method for making changes to FSBerry.
+Pull Requests are the primary method for making changes to InConnect.
 GitHub has [fantastic documentation](https://help.github.com/articles/about-pull-requests/) on using the pull request feature.
-FSBerry uses the 'fork-and-pull' model of development.
-It is as described [here](https://help.github.com/articles/about-collaborative-development-models/) and involves people pushing changes to their own fork and creating pull requests to bring those changes into the main FSBerry repository.
+InConnect uses the 'fork-and-pull' model of development.
+It is as described [here](https://help.github.com/articles/about-collaborative-development-models/) and involves people pushing changes to their own fork and creating pull requests to bring those changes into the main InConnect repository.

 Please make all pull requests against the `master` branch.

-Every pull request for FSBerry is reviewed by another person.
+Every pull request for InConnect is reviewed by another person.
 You'll get a reviewer from the core team assigned at random, but feel free to ask for a specific person if you've dealt with them in a certain area before.